-In this series, our experts answer nutrition questions to help you nourish your best life at every age.
-Here, researcher Suzette Pereira addresses Body Mass Index measurement and what it indicates about overall health.
+In this series, our experts answer nutrition questions to help you nourish your best life at every age.*

 Question: I had a physical recently and was given my BMI score.
 What does it really say about my health?

-SP: Your health is one of the most important factors in your quality of life, but what does good health look like?
+Answer: Your health is one of the most important factors in your quality of life, but what does good health look like?
 A common measurement is your body mass index, or BMI.
 A BMI score is the relationship between height and weight and it can help identify your risk for obesity-related diseases.

 But this number does not tell a full story of your health.
 One important thing it doesn't do?
 Differentiate between fat versus muscle.